mdarshad1000/Hosp-Line/README.md

     "port_id" : "port
 }
 ```
 6. Run __init__.py, this will create your database.
-(Make sure you've Postresql installed on your local system)
+(Make sure you've Postgresql installed on your local system)
 7. Now you are good to go.
-Run app.py and visit
+Run app.py and visit in your browser.
 ```
 http://localhost:5000/
 ```
-in your browser.

 ## Contribution Guidelines
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.